bcmi/Rendered-Image-Harmonization-Dataset-RdHarmony/README.md

 - ### **Ground-truth Rendered Image Generation**

   We collect 30 3D scenes from Unity Asset Store and CG websites, including outdoor scenes (e.g., raceway, downtown, street, forest) and indoor scenes (e.g., bar, stadium, gym).
 For each 2D scene shot in 3D scenes, we sample 10 ground-truth rendered images with 10 different capture conditions (i.e., styles), including the the night style as well as styles of Clear/PartlyCloudy/Cloudy weather at sunrise&sunset/noon/other-times.
-Example scenes with all 10 ground-truth rendered images are shown below.
+Example scenes of 11 novel categories with all 10 ground-truth rendered images are shown below.
 Under each time of the day except “Night”, from top to bottom, we show rendered images captured under Clear, Partly Cloudy, and Cloudy weather.

 <img src='examples/groundtruth_example.jpg' align="center" width=1024>